 645 N. Kenter Avenue – Los Angeles, CA

-My name is Quinn Pruitt and I am 10 years old.
-With the help of my family, friends and community, I have been raising money for the past 4 years to find a cure for my twin sister Emma who has Angelman syndrome and all the other angels and their families.
+My name is Quinn Pruitt and I am 12 years old.
+Since 2017, I have been raising money to find a cure for my twin sister Emma who has Angelman syndrome and all the other angels.

 How To Support

-All support goes directly towards therapeutics and helping other families through the Angelman Syndrome Foundation.
+All support goes directly towards therapeutics and helping other families through the Angelman Syndrome Foundation’s family support programs.